MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 ## Part 4: Local / Private Server Deployment

-> This step is only necessary if you're not using GitHub Actions and wish to host it locally or on your own server.
+> This part is only necessary if you're not using GitHub Actions and wish to host it locally or on your own server.

 1. **System dependencies**